-- A. 1.
-In accordance with the definitions provided by Virginia Code § 10.1-604 and 4VAC50-20-30, an impounding structure shall be regulated if the dam is 25 feet or greater in height and creates a maximum impounding capacity of 15 acre-feet or greater, or the dam is six feet or greater in height and creates a maximum impounding capacity of 50 acre-feet or greater and is not otherwise exempt from regulation by the Code of Virginia.
-Impounding structures exempted are those that are: - a. licensed by the State Corporation Commission that are subject to a safety inspection program; - b. owned or licensed by the United States government; - c. operated primarily for agricultural purposes which are less than 25 feet in height or which create a maximum impoundment capacity smaller than 100 acre-feet; - d. water or silt retaining dams approved pursuant to §45.1-222 or §45.1-225.1 of the Code of Virginia; or - e. obstructions in a canal used to raise or lower water.
+- A. In accordance with the definitions provided by Virginia Code § 10.1-604 and 4VAC50-20-30, an impounding structure shall be regulated if the dam is 25 feet or greater in height and creates a maximum impounding capacity of 15 acre-feet or greater, or the dam is six feet or greater in height and creates a maximum impounding capacity of 50 acre-feet or greater and is not otherwise exempt from regulation by the Code of Virginia.
+Impounding structures exempted are those that are: - 1. licensed by the State Corporation Commission that are subject to a safety inspection program; - 2. owned or licensed by the United States government: - 3. operated primarily for agricultural purposes which are less than 25 feet in height or which create a maximum impoundment capacity smaller than 100 acre-feet;